mtorromeo/vue-patternfly3/README.md

 ### !!
 This is a work in progress and is not yet ready for usage !!

-Patternfly components for Vue.js 2
+PatternFly components for Vue.js 2

 <p align="center">
   <!-- <a href="https://circleci.com/gh/mtorromeo/vue-patternfly">